-Originating during the late 1930s, steerable thrusters were first operated on a large scale on US pontoon barges and ferries hopping islands in the Pacific.
+Steerable thrusters originated during the late 1930s.
+Their first large scale operation was on US pontoon barges and ferries hopping islands in the Pacific.

 Later on, they were extensively used by the allied forces during the Normandy landings on landing crafts, so-called Rhino ferries, and at a later stage installed on pontoons to cross rivers in mainland Europe.